 ProWritingAid corrects your grammar and spelling while improving the structure, style, and readability of your content.

 You might ask why anyone needs a grammar and spelling checker when Word, Google Docs, and other writing packages have built-in tools.
 The answer is simple.
 ProWritingAid focuses on improving your writing.
 The other apps are, well, writing apps.
 They provide an interface for content production.
 ProWritingAid’s bread and butter is helping you produce the best content.
+Want to reduce the number of times you use the passive voice?
+Want to avoid repeating phrases?
+Do you always spot the times you use it's instead of its?
+What about long, hard to read sentences?

 2. Lets you easily correct the grammar and improve the readability of your work.